-• the 40-hour course they would like to teach (CIG, CIG, CIP)
+- the 40-hour course they would like to teach (CIG, CIG, CIP)

 Certified Interpretive Trainer (CIT)

-This two-day course gives participants the essentials to practice what they want to teach by preparing, running and collecting feedback to appraise an IE course.
+This five-day course gives participants the essentials to practice what they want to teach by preparing, running and collecting feedback to appraise an IE course.
 They’ll get familiar with teaching theory, practical exercises and learning approaches to run their very own certified IE training course.
 Participants learn how to plan, perform and assess training sessions, apply quality standards and tackle crises, as well as how to organise their course with local partners and promote it to potential participants.

 Trainer upgrades